7jep7/plc-copilot/README.md

 {
   "conversation_id": "uuid-string",
   "stage": "gather_requirements",
-  "response": "Based on your conveyor system requirements, I need to understand your safety priorities...", "next_stage": "gather_requirements", "suggested_actions": ["Select your required safety features"], "is_mcq": true,
+  "response": "What safety features do you require for your conveyor system?", "next_stage": "gather_requirements", "gathering_requirements_estimated_progress": 0.6, "suggested_actions": ["Select your required safety features"], "is_mcq": true,
   "mcq_question": "What safety features do you require for your conveyor system?",